shenbinqian/WASSA_SharedTask/README.md

 ## Data

-The training, development and test datasets are contained in the directory './data', where GoEmotions datasets (Demszky et al., 2020) are also uploaded.
+The training, development and test datasets are contained in the directory './data', where filtered GoEmotions datasets (Demszky et al., 2020) are also uploaded.
 RST parsing results (Zhang et al., 2021) of the training and test data are uploaded in './RST-output' and './test_RST respectively'.

 ## Models